-Effective Date Amortization Period Annual Special Payment December 31, 2020 Jan 2021 - Dec 2025 \$11,960,000
+Effective Date Amortization Period Annual Special Payment December 31, 2021 Jan 2022 - Dec 2026 \$5,723,000

-- 3. If the Plan was wound-up on the valuation date the liabilities would exceed assets by \$33,412,000. - 4.
+- 3. If the Plan was wound-up on the valuation date the liabilities would exceed assets by \$1,764,000. - 4.
+Available Actuarial Surplus under the Pension Benefits Regulations is calculated to be nil as at December 31, 2021. - 5.
 The recommended contributions shown in this valuation satisfy the collective agreement between Brandon University ("University") and the Brandon University Faculty Association ("BUFA"), the requirements of the Pension Benefits Act of Manitoba, and the Income Tax Act.
-The recommended University contributions are in accordance with the following schedule.
+The recommended University contributions are in accordance with the following schedule assuming the 2022 estimated pensionable earnings of \$38,138,000 increase by 4.5% for 2023 and 3.0% for 2024.